 Open the Snapchat app and tap the speech bubble symbol to the left of the camera snap button at the bottom of the screen to go to the conversations page.
 If the user you think has blocked you isn’t showing up in your Chat list despite having a recent interaction with them, that’s a significant red flag.
 However, you must proceed to the next step in order to confirm the block.

-You may not have had a recent chat with the individual in question, or you may have forgotten to clear your history.
+You may not have had a recent chat with the individual in question or have forgotten to clear your history.
 Proceed to the following step if this is the case.

 2. Search their Username or Full Name